Question & Answer

 What would the first year at Coe look like in this program?

-In year one, students take the introduction to aviation course, private pilot ground and flight lab courses, three first-level courses in the business administration major and general education courses.
+In year one, aviation management & flight operations students will typically take the introduction to aviation course, private pilot ground and flight lab courses, a first-year seminar, three first-level courses in the business administration major and one or two general education courses.
+Students pursuing aviation management without flight training will take other courses of interest to them in place of the private pilot courses.

 What would a four-year plan at Coe look like in this program?

-Visit the aviation management four-year plan webpage for full details.
+Visit the aviation management & flight operations four-year plan webpage for full details.

 What types of flight courses will students take?